Casino222/Intro-to-SE-Group-8/README.md

 # Intro-to-SE-Group-8

 Project Description:
-Design and develop an ecommerce website/web application that can perform these functionalities.
+This project aims at designing and developing an ecommerce website/web application that has functionalities relating to user roles of Buyers, Sellers, and Admins.

+Project Objective:
 Allow a buyer, seller, and admin to login, perform actions, and logout.
 The buyer should be able to search, compare, buy, and return different products from different sellers.
 A seller should be able to add, sell, and receive payments for their available products.
 An admin should be able to approve and block new user accounts and products, and oversee user actions.

+Project Features:
+Buyers: Searching, Comparing, Purchasing, and Product Returns
+Sellers: Adding Products, Managing Products, and Receiving Payments
+Admins: Managing User Accounts, Managing Product Listings, and Overseeing User Actions

 Team Members Information:
 Matt Brownlee, Casino222, mmb905, mattbrownlee@icloud.com, HTML Front End and Python Backend